flybywiresim/aircraft/README.md

 ## FAQ

 Q: Can I download the aircraft in the current state?

 A: Yes, the master branch contains the latest stable release.
 You can always download it off the dev branch, but keep in mind it is a WIP and will be unstable.

+Q: Where is the plane in-sim?

+A: The mod is added on top on the default A320N from Asobo.
+If you want to uninstall it and revert to the original aircraft, just delete the A32NX folder in your community folder.

+Q: What are the liveries available?

+A: All the default aircraft liveries are working on our aircraft!

 Q: When will it be released?

 A: We don't know, but you can download the aircraft with the latest improvements we've made!

 Q: When is the next update?

 A: We don't know, since it depends on many factors.
 We'll however announce it each time there's an update!
 We are currently working on a visual roadmap to let you know what latest features we are working on!

 Q: How do I join the team?

 A: Join our Discord server and either select your role from the bot at #roles , or you DM @Kieran [Z+1].

 Q: Is it payware?

 A: No, it is a completely free aircraft, open-source.

 Q: What is the roadmap/progress?

-R: You can follow our current progress on the trello: https://trello.com/b/z3jimJLq/study-level-a320neo
+A: You can follow our current progress on the trello: https://trello.com/b/z3jimJLq/study-level-a320neo

 Q: How do we report bugs?

-R: You have two options: Report it on the discord server at #bugs-and-suggestions, or fill this form (that will be directly linked to the dev attention) :https://docs.google.com/forms/d/e/1FAIpQLSe6Bdx8x8mFmOmBoAipYoazfeomrJ8cri55NBn32MBRqIW4nA/viewform?usp=sf_link
+A: You have two options: Report it on the discord server at #bugs-and-suggestions, or fill this form (that will be directly linked to the dev attention) :https://docs.google.com/forms/d/e/1FAIpQLSe6Bdx8x8mFmOmBoAipYoazfeomrJ8cri55NBn32MBRqIW4nA/viewform?usp=sf_link

 Q: What is the name of this team?

-R: Still no name!
+A: Still no name!
 If you have a good idea, please feel free to suggest it on discord's #bugs-and-suggestions channel!